applied-systems-biology/jipipe-website/content/documentation/graph-editor.md

 # Analysis graph

 The analysis graph contains *algorithms* that are represented by rectangles.
+The algorithm graph area will automatically grow depending on where you place the algorithms.
+Scroll bars will appear if the graph area is larger than the available screen size.

+{{% notice tip %}}
+An alternative to using the scroll bars is to hold the middle mouse button while dragging the your mouse.
+{{% /notice %}}

 Algorithms read data from their **input slots** and output the results into the **output slots**.
 There are some algorithms that do not have input slots - they produce output based on their current *parameters*.
 The algorithm user interface has three sections:

 1. **Input slots** are located on the top of the algorithm UI.
 Each slot has a unique name that is displayed below the arrow.
 The arrow opens a menu that allows you to make/modify connections or change other options specific to the slot.
 Depending on the algorithm, a `+` button is created that allows you to add more slots.